 We all have heard that the housing market is “down.”
 It’s taking longer for people to sell their homes and some just won’t sell at all.
 (This is primarily true in the higher price ranges.)
 While this tremendous news for Louisville home buyers, sellers continue to have a difficult time.

 So why do you think that’s the case?
-This piece on SmartMoney primarily cites cost:
+I read a piece on SmartMoney primarily cites cost:

 The reason for the discrepancy is clear, experts say: New homes are currently 29% more expensive than existing homes, about double the typical margin, according to the NAR.
 At the same time, there are some radical discounts in the existing home market, foreclosures and short sales specifically, which accounted for nearly 40% of all sales in February.